Walmart steers through inflation, boosting profit and sales

-NEW YORK (AP) — Walmart muscled through rising inflation and snarled global supply chains to put up strong fourth quarter results Thursday.
+NEW YORK (AP) — Walmart overcame rising inflation, a snarled global supply chain and surging costs related to COVID-19 sick leave among its workers to deliver strong fourth quarter results Thursday.

-The company also delivered an upbeat outlook for this year and boosted its dividend.
-Shares rose more than 2% before the opening bell.
+The nation's largest retailer, based in Bentonville, Arkansas, also delivered on Thursday an upbeat outlook for this year and boosted its dividend.
+Shares rose nearly 2% in morning trading.

-Walmart used its size and clout to control prices with global inflation soaring, coordinating with suppliers to ensure price gaps with rivals where needed, CEO Doug McMillon said Thursday.
+Walmart is the first major retailer to report fourth-quarter fiscal results, which include the critical holiday shopping period, and is considered a major barometer of spending given its size so analysts carefully parse through the data.
+Walmart executives said that its shoppers are still in good financial shape, and they don't see any major changes in consumer behavior patterns like trading down to cheaper labels but they are paying attention to higher prices.
+It also expects supply chain issues to ease in coming months.

+Still, like other retailers Walmart is facing rising costs for everything from labor to shipping as supply chain backups hit companies worldwide during the holidays.
+It's also grappling with pressures from spiking inflation across all types of items, particularly food.
+This past holiday quarter offered an extra challenge: a contagious new variant, omicron, that forced many workers to take sick leave, resulting in surging costs for companies having to hire workers to replace those who were out ill.
+In fact, Walmart's CEO Doug McMillon told analysts on the call following the earnings release that the latest quarter's COVID leave peak was higher than anything it experienced in all of 2021 or 2020.

+“Walmart U.S. customer looks like the U.S. population, and it does to a really large degree," McMillon told analysts.
+“And so we’ll serve everybody.
+And during periods of inflation like this, middle income families, lower middle income families, even wealthier families become more price sensitive.
+And that’s to our advantage. ”

+In fact, Walmart said that its “rollbacks” — a temporary price reduction on an item — are significantly up from the end of the third quarter and about where it was at the end of the first quarter last year.

-Net income reached $3.56 billion, or $1.28 per share in the quarter ended Jan.
-31. Per share earnings adjusted for one-time costs and benefits was $1.53, or 3 cents better than Wall Street expected, according to a survey by FactSet.
-Revenue rose 0.4% to $151.5 billion.
+Net income reached $3.56 billion, or $1.28 per share, in the quarter ended Jan.
+31. Per share earnings adjusted for one-time costs and benefits were $1.53, or 3 cents better than Wall Street expected, according to a survey by FactSet.
+Total revenue rose 0.5% to $152.87 billion.
+Analysts expected $151.72 billion, according to FactSet

 Same-store sales rose 5.6% at U.S. Walmart stores, down from a 9.2% jump in the third quarter.
 Online growth has slowed from the pandemic-infused sprees of early 2021 and rose just 1%, down from 8% growth in the third quarter, and a nearly 70% surge in the same period a year earlier.